Am I entitled to pay for my training hours as a medication aide?

 Answer:

-• The course, lecture, or meeting is not directly related to the employee’s job; and
+• The training is not directly related to your job;

-• The employee does not perform any productive work during such attendance.
+• You do not perform any productive work during the training.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.